Ferries from

 Cairnryan to Larne Ferry

-Cairnryan to Larne ferry ferries sail about 40 times weekly with a sailing time of 2 hours.
+The Cairnryan to Larne ferry sails around 29 times per week with an average crossing time of 2 hours.

 Scotland to Northern Ireland Ferry Offers and Discounts